 In a ritual long enjoyed by MIT undergraduates. a committee of sophomores gathers each year to design their class ring, which is ceremoniously revealed during the spring term.
 The history of MIT's class ring dates back to 1929 when a student committee convened to design what is formally known as the "Standard Technology Ring."
-Featuring a beaver on top (an industrious, nocturnal, American animal), the Boston and Cambridge skylines on the sides, and the MIT seal and dome on the shank. the ring also incorporates unique design elements related to each individual graduating class.
-Made of gold, the ring's nickname, "the Brass Rat," derives from its color-similar to brass-and the prominence of the beaver mascot-resembling a rat.

-A concrete symbol of an MIT education, the distinctive Brass Rat is recognized worldwide and instantly identifies MIT alumni to one another, serving as a reminder of the bond that all MIT students share.
+Featuring a beaver on top (an industrious, nocturnal.
+American animal), the Boston and Cambridge skylines on the sides, and the MIT seal and dome on the shank, the ring also incorporates unique design elements related to each individual graduating class.
+Made of gold, the ring's nickname, "the Brass Rat," derives from its color (similar to brass) and the prominence of the beaver mascot (resembling a rat).
+A concrete symbol of an MIT education, the distinctive Brass Rat is recognized worldwide and instantly identifies MIT alumni to one another.